How-to-Learn-to-Code/rclass_tidyverse/mouse_project/project.md

 ![](project_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-## Make a boxplot for each histone gene comparing Wild-Type to Mutant drug/nodrug
+## Make a boxplot for each histone protein comparing Wild-Type to Mutant drug/nodrug

 **Hint:** Try using facets